Dynamics on free-by-cyclic groups: The folded mapping torus and semiflows.

 \subsection{Horizontal, vertical, and edge degree}

-\begin{defn} We intuitively define the {\em degree} $d(e)$ of a $1$--cell $e$ to be the number of $2$--cells attached to $e$, counted with multiplicity.
-More precisely, we note that the attaching maps for the $2$--cells are locally injective, and for every $1$--cell $e$, we pick a point $x \in e$, and $d(e)$ is the total number of points in the preimage, over all attaching maps (local injectivity makes this definition independent of $x$).
+\begin{defn} We intuitively define the {\em degree} $d(e)$ of a $1$--cell $e$ of the initial cell structure on $X_\f$ to be the number of $2$--cells attached to $e$, counted with multiplicity.
+More precisely, we note that the attaching maps for the $2$--cells are locally injective, and for every $1$--cell $e$, we pick a point $x$ in the interior of $e$, and $d(e)$ is the total number of points in the preimage, over all attaching maps (local injectivity makes this definition independent of $x$).
 Equivalently, $d(e)$ is the minimum number of components of $U-e$, over all arbitrarily small neighborhoods $U$ of $x$.
 For example, any point in an edge of degree $2$ has a neighborhood homeomorphic to $\R^2$. \end{defn}

 \begin{defn} The {\em horizontal foliation} of $X_\f$ is the decomposition of $X_\f$ into fibers $\Gamma_t$, for $t \in \mathbb{S}^1$.
 We refer to any subset of a single fiber $\Gamma_t$ as being horizontal.
 We refer to any arc of a flow line as a {\em vertical} arc.
 More generally, any set of points that all flow forward to a common point will be called vertical. \end{defn}